-Net cash provided by operating activities for the year ended December 31, 2013 was \$83.4 million, primarily comprising net income of \$42.7 million adjusted for non-cash transactions including depreciation and amortization of \$38.3 million, a \$28.4 million increase in income tax payable and other tax payable, and a \$10.4 million increase in accrued payroll and welfare expense, partially offset by a \$21.6 million decrease in amounts due to related parties and a \$18.3 million change in deferred tax.
+Net cash provided by operating activities in 2013 was \$83.4 million, primarily comprising net income of \$42.7 million adjusted for non-cash transactions including depreciation and amortization of \$38.3 million, a \$28.4 million increase in income tax payable and other tax payable, and a \$10.4 million increase in accrued payroll and welfare expense, partially offset by a \$21.6 million decrease in amounts due to related parties and a \$18.3 million change in deferred tax.

-Net cash provided by operating activities for the year ended December 31, 2012 was \$3.3 million, comprising our net loss of \$43.8 million adjusted for non-cash transactions including a depreciation and amortization of \$39.8 million, allowance for doubtful accounts of \$7.4 million, a \$21.7 million increase in amounts due to related parties (primarily resulting from corporate expenses allocated to us from E-House of \$21.6 million), a \$9.5 million increase in income tax payable and other tax payable, and partially offset by a \$32.4 million increase in accounts receivable resulting from increased sales.
+Net cash provided by operating activities in 2012 was \$3.3 million, comprising our net loss of \$43.8 million adjusted for non-cash transactions including a depreciation and amortization of \$39.8 million, allowance for doubtful accounts of \$7.4 million, a \$21.7 million increase in amounts due to related parties (primarily resulting from corporate expenses allocated to us from E-House of \$21.6 million), a \$9.5 million increase in income tax payable and other tax payable, and partially offset by a \$32.4 million increase in accounts receivable resulting from increased sales.

-Net cash provided by operating activities for the year ended December 31, 2011 was \$11.2 million, comprising our net loss of \$438.3 million adjusted for non-cash transactions including a goodwill impairment charge of \$417.8 million relating China Online Housing, depreciation and amortization of \$29.2 million, a \$17.4 million increase in amounts due to related parties (primarily resulting from corporate expenses allocated to us by E-House of \$20.2 million, partially offset by revenues collected by E-House on our behalf \$4.9 million), a \$8.6 million increase in income tax payable and other tax payable and a \$9.0 million increase in account payroll and welfare expenses primarily resulting from increased headcount, partially offset by a \$29.0 million increase in accounts receivable resulting from increased sales.
+Net cash provided by operating activities in 2011 was \$11.2 million, comprising our net loss of \$438.3 million adjusted for non-cash transactions including a goodwill impairment charge of \$417.8 million relating China Online Housing, depreciation and amortization of \$29.2 million, a \$17.4 million increase in amounts due to related parties (primarily resulting from corporate expenses allocated to us by E-House of \$20.2 million, partially offset by revenues collected by E-House on our behalf \$4.9 million), a \$8.6 million increase in income tax payable and other tax payable and a \$9.0 million increase in accrued payroll and welfare expenses primarily resulting from increased headcount, partially offset by a \$29.0 million increase in accounts receivable resulting from increased sales.